Charles Brenner (biochemist): Research contributions

 his work has not emphasized sirtuins or nonspecific anti-aging claims and instead emphasizes how NR repairs metabolic stresses that dysregulate NAD+ and NADPH.

 Examining rodents and their offspring, Brenner has showed that rodent postpartum mothers are under severe metabolic stress to their NAD system.
 Supplementing rodent mothers with NR increases maternal weight loss, advances juvenile development and provides long lasting neurodevelopmental advantages into adulthood.

 Brenner is an author of more than 200 peer-reviewed publications.

 He was the senior editor of the 2004 book, Oncogenomics: Molecular Approaches to Cancer.

 Brenner is both cautious and critical of research that promotes claims of anti-aging and longevity.

 After writing a favorable review of Steven Austad's book Methuselah's Zoo, he reviewed Lifespan: Why We Age – and Why We Don't Have To by David A. Sinclair, summarizing it as "an influential source of misinformation on longevity, featuring counterfactual claims about longevity genes being conserved between yeast and humans, the existence of supposed activators of these genes, and claimed successful age reversal in mice based on partial reprogramming."
 Brenner published a major review of sirtuins in 2022 entitled "Sirtuins are not conserved longevity genes".

 Educational contributions

 In 2012, Brenner and Dagmar Ringe developed pre-medical curriculum recommendations that would be consistent with a revised Medical College Admission Test (MCAT), following a request from the President of the American Society for Biochemistry and Molecular Biology, Suzanne Pfeffer.
 The recommendations, which include development of inorganic, organic and biochemistry coursework that is more geared toward the chemistry of bioorganic functional groups, have been further refined in academic journals.
 Brenner's contribution to this area was recognized by the 2016 ASBMB Award for Exemplary Contributions to Education.

 Industrial collaborations

 Brenner is a former member of the Scientific Advisory Board of Sirtris Pharmaceuticals.
-He was a co-founder of ProHeathspan prior to its acquisition by ChromaDex, and serves as member of the scientific advisory board and chief scientific advisor to ChromaDex.
+He was a co-founder of ProHeathspan prior to its acquisition by ChromaDex, and currently serves as Chief Scientific Advisor of the Scientific Advisory Board at Niagen Bioscience (formerly ChromaDex).